Royston to Thornhill line: History

 The line was promoted by the Midland Railway with a view to shortening the distance needed to travel from London St Pancras to Bradford, and also to allow the Midland to make inroads into the Huddersfield, Halifax and Dewsbury areas.
-The proposal received assent from Parliament in 1898, with a estimated cost of £2.1 million.
+The proposal received assent from Parliament in 1898, with an estimated cost of £2.1 million.
 The length of the entire line between Royston and Bradford was listed as 24 mi, and the extension would put Bradford on the main line to London.
 However, only 15 mi of the proposed length was ever built; 8 mi connecting Royston with Thornhill Junction, 2.5 mi connecting to Dewsbury Savile Town, and a 4.5 mi branch from Mirfield to Huddersfield Newtown.

 Construction started in 1902 starting from Royston Junction, and was open from there to Thornhill Junction by November 1905, and into Dewsbury Savile Town by March 1906.
 Major engineering efforts on the line include viaducts at Horbury Bridge and Calder Grove (Crigglestone), and a 250 yard tunnel at Crigglestone.
 After the Dewsbury branch had crossed the L&YR main line, the line dropped down a 1-in-40 gradient and passed through a 188 yard tunnel before arriving at the terminus.
 The only major structure on the single-track Mirfield to Huddersfield Newtown Branch, was a 15-arch viaduct across the River Colne at Bradley.
 Had the scheme been carried out to the full plans, a new line would have been constructed along the Spen Valley, and a tunnel would have been required under Bradford for a length of 5,000 yard, which would have started south of Bradford and emerged at the Midland Line from Forster Square just 150 yard north of the platform ends at Forster Square.
 After the initial sections of the line were built, the Midland Railway halted any further construction stating that the engineering difficulties of building the line in Bradford were proving too costly.
 The plans for a line through Spen Valley were shelved when an agreement with the L&YR was reached regarding running powers over the line between Thornhill and Low Moor, thus allowing the Midland into Bradford without the need to build a new line.